kiingxo/chat-ai/README.md

 # ChatPilot 🤖

-A lightweight, customizable AI chat widget for websites.
-ChatPilot injects a floating chat bubble that allows users to interact with AI models (OpenAI GPT or Google Gemini) using your own API keys.
+A powerful AI-powered customer service and website assistance solution.
+ChatPilot transforms your website with an intelligent floating chat interface that provides instant customer support, answers questions, and guides visitors using AI models (OpenAI GPT or Google Gemini) with your own API keys.

 ## ✨ Features